Maine-eDNA/medna-metadata/docs/source/api.rst

 Extractions are stored within -80°C lab freezers, where they are temporarily removed from the freezer when further processing is performed.
 Only small portions are taken from an extraction each time they are removed from the freezer.
-Afterwhich, they are placed back in the -80°C lab freezers until there is no more extraction remaining.
+After small portions are taken, extractions are placed back in the -80°C lab freezers until there is no more extraction remaining.
 The Wet Laboratory will track the amount taken from extractions, who has the extraction, and whether it was returned to the same freezer location.

-A PooledLibrary may also function in a similar way to an extraction, in that it is a solution of eDNA that may be stored in the -80°C lab freezers.
-The Wet laboratory will also track the amount taken from a PooledLibrary, who has the PooledLibrary, and whether it was returned to the same freezer location.
+A pooled library may also function in a similar way to an extraction, in that it is a solution of eDNA that may be stored in the -80°C lab freezers.
+The Wet laboratory will also track the amount taken from a pooled library, who has the pooled library, and whether it was returned to the same freezer location.

 .. image:: ../../erds/medna_freezerinventory_erd.png
     :width: 400